 Cross-Platform Capacity Management Software

-As a cross-platform solution, Athene allows organizations to bring data into a centralized Capacity Management Information System (CMIS) from all components that comprise a service and provides a 360° view of those services in a single dashboard.
+As a cross-platform solution, Elevate Capacity Management allows organizations to bring data into a centralized Capacity Management Information System (CMIS) from all components that comprise a service and provides a 360° view of those services in a single dashboard.
 It also has predictive analytics that give organizations insight into how the mainframe is performing today and will perform in the future, even with changes in the hardware or the workload.